 Can I extend a Croatian visa?

 Citizens of the EU and EFTA, as well as Swiss nationals, can stay as long as they like.
-People from other countries – whether they’re traveling visa-free, on a tourist visa or on a business visa – can spend 90 days in the country over a 180-day period.
+Citizens of other countries – whether they’re traveling visa-free, on a tourist visa or on a business visa – can only spend 90 days in the country over a 180-day period.
 There are a few exceptions:

 Can I work in Croatia?

-People from outside the EU may be able to work in Croatia, but you’ll need to be supported by your employer and meet the requirements of the Croatian Employment Service – essentially proving you’re filling a gap in the Croatian workforce.
+People from outside the EU may be able to work in Croatia.
+Still, you’ll need to be supported by your employer and meet the requirements of the Croatian Employment Service – essentially proving you’re filling a gap in the Croatian workforce.
 Highly qualified workers who intend to make their home in Croatia may qualify for an EU Blue Card.

 The rules are more relaxed for seasonal employment in agriculture, forestry, catering and tourism, where a job offer alone may be enough for a 90-day stay.

 Keen to swap your normal working environment for a Zagreb cafe or an apartment overlooking the Adriatic?
-Digital nomads who are working for themselves or a non-Croatian company may be able to stay for up to a year if they meet the requirements of the application form.
+Digital nomads working for themselves or a non-Croatian company may be able to stay for up to a year if they meet the application form requirements.